-This butternut squash farro salad is filled with delicious fall flavors.
-With tender squash, crisp apple, radicchio and more all wrapped in a flavorful lemon-tahini dressing.
-It's tasty, hearty and healthy.
-Perfect for a lunchbox, too.
+This butternut squash farro salad is filled with delicious fall flavors and a great mix of textures.
+With tender squash, crisp apple and more, all wrapped in a flavorful maple balsamic dressing.
+It's versatile, adaptable and so tasty, you'll have it on repeat.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-It's that bit heavier than quinoa or couscous, for example, so is great when you want to make a salad that works as a meal in itself.
-It also travels well so is perfect for potluck/picnic options.
+It's that bit heavier than quinoa or couscous, for example, so is great when you want to make a salad that works as a meal in itself, or as a heartier side.

 Make ahead tips

-One way to make this feel a little easier, or to meal prep it, is to roast the squash, pepper and garlic and cook the farro ahead of time.
+One way to make this feel a little easier, or to meal prep it, is to roast the squash and cook the farro ahead of time.
 You can also chop other ingredients and make the dressing ahead of time, then store all in the fridge.

 You could easily do the roasting and cooking of the farro a day or two ahead of everything else.
-The rest, I would probably only prepare the day before, at most, ideally.
+The rest, I would probably only prepare the day before, at most.
 If you chop the apple ahead, be sure to toss in lemon juice to limit browning.

 I prefer to only assemble the day you will be serving, to keep things that bit more crisp.
 But even once it's fully made, the ingredients are pretty robust so this is a perfect salad for taking to work or to a potluck and it won't all mush and spoil.

 This butternut squash farro salad has such a delicious range of flavors and textures, it's hearty enough to fill you up but doesn't feel heavy.
-The dressing is relatively thick but is so full of flavor that goes so well with everything else.
 Plus, it's so colorful, it would look great on the table as part of a potluck.
 Just find any excuse you like, it's incredibly tasty and so good for you too, you really need to give it a try.

 Try these other tasty fall salads: